Grand Duke Boris Vladimirovich of Russia: Exile

 Once safe in exile in Constantinople, Boris tried to get permission to go to Britain but was refused passage on a British warship.
 His Anglophobia came back to haunt him and he was disliked by the British royal family.
 Boris and Zinaida went to France but were expelled after a few weeks.
-They wanted to settle in Spain, as Grand Duke Boris was a friend of King Alphonso XIII of Spain, but received no reply and settled in San Remo, instead.
+They wanted to settle in Spain, as Grand Duke Boris was a friend of King Alfonso XIII of Spain, but received no reply and settled in San Remo, instead.
 They were married at Genoa, Italy, on 12 July 1919.
 Eventually Boris and his wife settled provisionally in Nice, France.
-In 1922, they moved to a large residence at 18 Rue de Marignan, near the Champs-Élysées, with his wife, mother-in-law and private secretary.
+In 1922, they moved to a large residence at 18 Rue de Marignan, near the Champs-Élysées, with his wife, mother-in-law and a private secretary.

 Boris and his siblings were reunited in exile in September 1920, at Contrexéville in the south of France, by the death of their mother Grand Duchess Maria Pavlovna.
 Boris inherited his mother's emeralds, the most valuable items of the Grand Duchess' jewel collection.
 He sold most of them.
 The emeralds included a famous necklace which at some point was bought by Cartier, and in turn resold to Barbara Hutton.
-They subsequently reset the stones and created an even more famous piece, which could be worn as a necklace or a tiara, which later belonged to Elizabeth Taylor.
+They subsequently reset the stones and created an even more famous piece, which could be worn as a necklace or a tiara.
 With the money from the emeralds, and from an account with an American bank which he had opened prior to the Revolution, Boris bought a chateau, "Sans Souci", in Meudon near Paris, living comfortably with his wife.
 The couple had no children, but raised Zinaida's niece, Natasha.

 In the winter of 1925 he and his wife, who claimed an interest in dress-making, sailed to New York City.
 He said that he just wanted to visit some friends and have a good time.
 When asked by a reporter whether Henry Ford was a financial supporter of the effort to restore the monarchy in Russia, Boris did not know who Henry Ford was.
-His brother, Grand Duke Kyril, wanted to restore the Russian monarchy and in 1924 proclaimed himself czar-in-exile, but Boris was largely uninterested in politics.
+His brother, Grand Duke Kirill, wanted to restore the Russian monarchy and in 1924 proclaimed himself czar-in-exile, but Boris was largely uninterested in politics.